Semaglutide is the active ingredient in Wegovy injections, which can sometimes cause some unpleasant side effects when you first start using it.

 - Stomach cramps

-This should make sure that your stomach is never too full, but also that you shouldn’t feel hungry between meals.
+This should ensure that your stomach is never too full and that you shouldn’t feel hungry between meals.

-Often, eating too much food can make us feel sick even without an appetite suppressant, so it’s even more important when taking Semaglutide to keep an eye on your portion sizes.
+Eating too much food can often make us feel sick even without an appetite suppressant, so it’s even more important to monitor portion sizes when using semaglutide.

 Diarrhoea happens to most people at some point in their lives, and whilst it can be painful, frustrating and embarrassing, it’s also treatable.

-Any bowel issues that you experience when you start taking Semaglutide should die down within a few weeks, but until then, you should try to eat more soluble fibre, as this can help to bulk out your poo by absorbing excess water.
+Any bowel issues that you experience when you start using semaglutide should die down within a few weeks, but until then, you should try to eat more soluble fibre, as this can help to bulk out your poo by absorbing excess water.

-It’s important to know the difference between soluble fibre and insoluble fibre, as whilst soluble fibre is great for diarrhoea, insoluble fibre is better for constipation – so you really don’t want to get the two mixed up!
+It’s important to know the difference between soluble and insoluble fibre, as whilst soluble fibre is great for diarrhoea, insoluble fibre is better for constipation.
+So you don’t want to get the two mixed up!

 Soluble fibre can be found in foods such as: